 HAREC

 HAREC stands for Harmonised Amateur Radio Examination Certificate.
 This certificate meets the criteria of CEPT recommendation T/R 61-02.
-A HAREC certificate shows proof of successfully passing an exam that is required to obtain a Full Licence.
-With a HAREC certificate you can apply for a licence/registration in participating countries, including the Netherlands.
+A HAREC certificate shows proof of successfully passing an exam that is required to obtain a Full License.
+With a HAREC certificate you can apply for a license/registration in participating countries, including the Netherlands.
 A Radio Amateur that passed the F- examination in the Netherlands can apply for a HAREC certificate.
 A fee will be charged.

 Call sign foreign radio amateurs